Joalor64GH/alura/basics.md

 ---

-Usually, the tilde (`~`) is used to nasalize a sound, but in Əlura, it's used to lengthen the sound of a letter.
+The tilde (`~`) is used to lengthen the sound of a letter.
+* In many languages, it's used to nasalize a sound.